Saucony Peregrine 5 Review Facts

 Saucony’s POWERGRID midsole present in the design for the Peregrine 5 is a staple of many other Saucony running shoes.
 POWERGRID is lighter than standard EVA foam and provides plenty of cushion

-The Peregrine 5’s FLEXFILM upper, another common design trend among many Saucony running shoes, consists of no sew overlays comprised of a lightweight bendable mesh material.
+The Peregrine 5’s FLEXFILM upper, another common design trend among many Saucony running shoes, consists of no-sew overlays comprised of a lightweight bendable mesh material.
 This material has been finely woven into these trail shoes for the purpose of preventing excessive debris accumulation while running.
 On the frontmost part of the upper is a wide rubberized toe bumper replacing the breathable mesh with something more solid.
 This is a necessary amenity for running on the trail where exposure to flying debris is common, but it does detract slightly from the overall breathability of the shoe.
-On the rear is a finger loop that offer a great way to fastening these shoes quickly.
-It isn’t a necessary addition, but the inclusion of this feature is nice to say the least.
+On the rear is a finger loop that offers a great way of fastening these shoes quickly.
+It isn’t a necessary addition, but the inclusion of this feature is nice, to say the least.

 The Peregrine 5 mostly consists of the dual layer FLEXFILM material, which helps to both insulate the foot and provide decent airflow.
 The result of this design is a shoe that maintains a comfortable temperature for your feet whether you are running in hot or cold environments.
 A consistent interior temperature is nice to have, but this comes at the cost of water protection due to the insulating properties of the fabric used.
 Furthermore, some customers have noticed that the insulating aspects are overshadowed by the ventilating aspects, meaning they still need to wear extra thick socks when running in the winter.